 - The Great God Om's first words after recovering his powers and saving Brutha:"I. He is Mine."
-Gave me some serious goosebumps.

-Especially awesome because, as a couple of people note, Vorbis' big evil superpower is that he turns everyone he meets into another cruel, greedy copy of himself.
+- Especially awesome because, as a couple of people note, Vorbis' insidious reign of terror turns everyone he meets into another cruel, greedy copy of himself.
 Everyone, apparently, but Brutha.
 And Brutha notes that even he was changed by his encounter with Vorbis; indirectly, Vorbis had changed him from a simple novice to a Prophet and great leader.
 As the book says, "...he always changed them.
 That was his triumph."